supremeimposter/My-Vault/TheoryOfComputation/Push Down Automata.md

 > [!youtube]
 > [Lecture 2D - PDA Design More Examples | Nondeterminism in Pushdown Automata | Theory of Computation - YouTube](https://www.youtube.com/watch?v=WTxOPICsl4I)

+## PDA Definition

+## Two Models of PDA

+1. Empty stack acceptance - after reading the string, when the stack is empty, then it is accepted, regardless of the final states.

+> [!important]
+> In any model of PDA, a string must be completely consumed to decide the acceptance.

+## Deterministic PDA
+- PDA with no chance of determinism.

+> [!timer] Resume 27:00